 Here are some more New Orleans Ghost Tours from Get Your Guide which all have great reviews and prices.
 Generally, I book all my tours in advance when I have limited time in a city this helps to ensure I get a place on the tour I want as well as paying the best price:

 Relax in the Garden District

-If you are interested in this area, I have a whole post on the best things to do in the Garden District.
+If you are interested in this area, which I hope you are because it is great, I have a whole post on the best things to do in the Garden District.

 Marvel at the colourful shotgun houses

 I am a massive fan of colour, the brighter the better is a mantra I live by.
 Therefore I instantly gravitated towards the colourful houses dotted all around the city of New Orleans, which are also nicknamed shotgun houses.

 Why is a shotgun house called a shotgun house?
 Well people say these are called shotgun houses because a bullet fired through the front door would go right out the backdoor without hitting a wall.
 In other words, they are small houses, often around only 12 feet wide.

 Shotgun houses were the most popular style of house in the Southern United States from the end of the American Civil War through the 1920s.

 While shotgun houses can be found all over New Orleans, even nestled around the popular French Quarter, I found the prettiest and most decorative to be in the Garden District.